 Abroad, Carlos’s reputation has led to invitations to give recitals in both Europe and the Americas.
 Highlights include performances in The Kennedy Center, Washington D.C., Steinway Hall, New York, Casa Elizalde's Auditorium, Spain, and Rossini's Theater in Gioia del Colle, Italy.
 Mr. Quesada has also been the winner of competitions in the United States, the United Kingdom, and Italy.

-Dr. Quesada is currently a freelance musician and is part of the faculty at the Austin Chamber Music Center.
+Dr. Quesada is currently an Assistant Professor at Texas Lutheran University (TLU) and is part of the faculty at the Austin Chamber Music Center.
 He runs a private piano studio in South Austin and is an active member of the Austin District Music Teachers Association.
 In his spare time, he enjoys cooking, gardening, and traveling.